The Investment Treaty Arbitration Review: Principles of Damages for Violations other than Expropriation

 18 We do not touch here on the issue of 'real versus nominal' returns, and the risks associated with inflation (in our experience, this is rarely a major issue in practice), or on various complexities around estimating the appropriate risk-free rate in practice.

-19 The CAPM is described in any corporate finance textbook (e.g., Brealey, Myers & Allen, footnote 7).
+19 The capital asset pricing model is described in any corporate finance textbook (e.g., Brealey, Myers and Allen, op. cit. note 7, above).

 20 In practice, there will necessarily be some time lapse between the date of assessment and the date of award, and some amount of pre-award interest is therefore required.